llVn0YjMLG9Y1gAZwSUYezIfBPNnRB1JIi7LpqAJ

 Can I use this for Facebook Pixel and Google AdSense codes?

 Yes!
-This tool is specifically designed to handle Facebook Pixel, Google AdSense, and any other JavaScript or HTML scripts that cause saving errors in your website’s editor.
+This tool can be used for Facebook Pixel, Google AdSense, and any other JavaScript or HTML scripts that cause saving errors in your website’s editor.

 Why does my blog template refuse to save my code?

 Most modern templates use XML or XHTML, which have strict rules about special characters.
 If a script contains a character like an ampersand without the proper delimiter, the template won't save.
-Converting the code to a syntax-friendly format resolves this issue instantly.
+Converting the code to a syntax-friendly format usually fixes the issue.